 The position’s field of research

-We have a vacancy for a PhD candidate having a scientific understanding of bioprocesses, biotechnology for the treatment of wastewater (industrial or domestic wastes/effluents) to join the research team to contribute to our projects and to develop novel technology to a pilot scale.
+We have a vacancy for a PhD candidate having a scientific understanding of wastewater treatment system, biological wastewater treatment systems, and technical and economic appraisal of projects to contribute for the projects and to develop novel technology at a pilot scale.
 Theoretical and experimental investigations at laboratory and pilot scale students will identify the opportunities (and limitations) of implementing these processes into wastewater treatment systems.
-Biological wastewater treatment, including design of bioreactors; limitation of bioprocess within the reactor; performance characteristics of different kinds of bioreactors, will be analyzed.
+Technical and economic feasibility study of the extension of biological wastewater treatment system, including design of bioreactors and performance evaluation, will be investigated.
 Therefore, the candidates must submit a proposal explaining work to contribute to this objective.

 For further information about the position, please contact:

-For administrative questions, please contact the Adviser of administration Kvernelv, Wenche Berg:
+or for administrative questions, please contact the Adviser of administration Wenche Berg Kvernelv:

 - phone: +47 76966383

 This position requires a master’s degree or equivalent in Water and wastewater Engineering, Environmental Engineering, Chemical Engineering, Bioprocess Engineering.
 Applicants must have training and experience in laboratory work and experience in teaching at higher education.
 The applicant must have a documented strong academic background from previous studies and have document expertise and interest in the research subject If you are near completion of your master’s degree, you may still apply.

 Applicants must document fluency of in English and be able to work in an international environment.
 Nordic applicants can document their English capabilities by attaching their high school diploma.
 Working knowledge of Norwegian or a Scandinavian language is also beneficial.